bostontrader/bookwerx-core-rust/README.md

 ## Getting Started

 The easiest way to get started is to explore [***bookwerx-ui***](https://github.com/bostontrader/bookwerx-ui-elm).
-It provides an [example UI](http://185.183.96.73:3005/) that demonstrates the API interaction with ***bookwerx-core***.
+It provides an [example UI](http://94.74.116.6:3005/) that demonstrates the API interaction with ***bookwerx-core***.

-Using this UI you can connect to a [publicly visible demonstration server](http://185.183.96.73:3003), request an API key for your own use, and generally put the API to work.
+Using this UI you can connect to a [publicly visible demonstration server](http://94.74.116.6:3003), request an API key for your own use, and generally put the API to work.
 The UI also guides you through a proper sequence of API calls.
 For example, you cannot define an account until you have defined the currency that said account will use.
-The UI will also show you the API requests that it creates as well as the responses that it receives.

 ## Installation